nicola-lunghi/PySwitch/README.md

 ## Startup Options

 When the controller device is powered up with the pyswitch firmware installed, you have the following options:
 - Press and hold switch 1 to mount the USB drive.
-Per default, this is disabled to save resources during normal operation.
-- Press and hold switch 2 to enable auto-reload (obly valid when the USB drive is enabled).
-This enables re-booting the device whenever the USB drive contents have been changed (which is the default behaviour for CircuitPy boards).
-You could use this when configuring the firmware, so you can test your changes immediately, however if you connect the serial console in a terminal, you can control the reloading there with CTRL-D (see <a href="https://learn.adafruit.com/welcome-to-circuitpython/advanced-serial-console-on-mac-and-linux" target="_blank">this tutorial</a>)

 ## Configuration Files